PlayNetwork/esimport/readme.md

 - Production: [http://young:8080/4DWSDL/](http://young:8080/4DWSDL/) (data
   export method NOT yet available; will be deployed with Conductor 8.10 release)

 ### Data Export Method: `store_task_ExportDataSearchSync`

+May be called as a task by Conductor or by ws_ExportData via web service call.

 ```
   ` ----------------------------------------------------
   ` User name (OS): awintrip